Accenture/generator-mario/README.md

 - router (to define routes for various operations eg. create, list, detail)
 - controller (to wire up all the previous components)

-This sub-generator will also take care of registering the controller(that handles all its dependencies) inside the *app.js* file (amd, instantiation).
+This sub-generator will also take care of registering the controller(that handles all its dependencies) inside the *app.js* file (amd/import, instantiation).

 The newly generated feature will have its name a route prefix.